Close Menu

 The flavor matters just as much as the technique.

-If your toddler thinks the toothpaste is “spicy” (toddler code for minty), they’ll clamp their mouth shut no matter what tricks you try.
+If your toddler thinks the toothpaste is “spicy” (toddler code for anything minty), they will clamp their mouth shut no matter what tricks you try.

 After testing way too many brands, here are the ones that passed the taste test at our house.